faizudeen1997/SCDF-X-IBM-Hackathon-2020/README.md

 </br>
 **Nur Aisyah Lyana** *Year 3 Double Major in Global Studies and Malay Studies*

-So as you can probably tell from our team name, we are a bunch of bored kids stuck at home during the Circuit-Breaker and thought that it was a good idea to try something new, that is the SCDF-X-IBM Hackathon.
+So as you can probably tell from our team name, we were a bunch of bored kids stuck at home during the Circuit-Breaker and thought that it was a good idea to try something new, that is the SCDF-X-IBM Hackathon.

 A very good idea indeed.

-Within 48 hours, we've come up with a project solution called ohChute! that tackles the large rubbish chute fires that make up the bulk of the reported fires by the SCDF.
+Within 48 hours, we've come up with a project solution called ohChute! that tackles the large rubbish chute fires that consistently make up the bulk of the reported residential fires in Singapore for many years.
 Please read on!

 ## Problem Statement *(Compulsory Submission)*
 This is our problem statement and proposed solution